intel/rsp-sw-toolkit-im-suite-food-safety-service/README.md

 # Food Safety service

-Food safety service is a sample application that demonstrates how to combine Intel© RSP sensor data with a third-party temperature sensor from EdgeX platform to determine arrival of assets to a specific location (freezer) and ambient temperature of the area.
+Food safety service is a sample application that demonstrates how to combine Intel® RSP sensor data with a third-party temperature sensor from EdgeX platform to determine arrival of assets to a specific location (freezer) and ambient temperature of the area.
 This application also leverages EdgeX Alerts & Notification service to notify users via email.

  ![Food Safety](food-safety.png)